-- Install Network Agent, the Websense component that performs protocol filtering, and configure it to block HTTPS traffic. - For instructions on installing Network Agent, see the Websense Installation Guide.
-See the Deployment Guide for location information and Websense Manager Help for configuration instructions. - If Squid acts as a proxy server, you can configure it to filter all HTTPS traffic. - 1.
-Open the wsSquid.ini file in a text editor.
-This file is located in the /etc/wsLib/ directory. - 2.
-Under the initSection heading, change the value of the UseHTTPSBlockPage parameter to yes. - The default setting for this parameter is no, causing Squid to permit all HTTPS traffic. - 3.
+• Install Network Agent, the Websense component that performs protocol filtering, and configure it to block HTTPS traffic.

+For instructions on installing Network Agent, see the Installation Guide.
+See the Deployment Guide for location information and Websense Manager Help for configuration instructions.

+- If Squid acts as a proxy server, you can configure it to filter all HTTPS traffic. - 1.
+Go to the /etc/wsLib/ directory and open the wsSquid.ini file in a text editor. - Under initSection, change the value of UseHTTPSBlockPage to yes.
+The default setting is no, which causes Squid to permit all HTTPS traffic. - 3.
 Save your changes. - 4.
 Restart the Squid Web Proxy Cache.

 All requests for HTTPS pages are filtered, but if a request is blocked, Squid sends a Squid-generated error page to the user.
-Users do not see the usual Websense HTTP block page, because Squid is unable to deliver it.
+Users do not see the Websense block page, because Squid is unable to deliver it.